Ontario Insurance Coverage Blawg

 LAT: Is a Mobility Scooter an “Automobile” in Ordinary Parlance?

 Mobility scooter or automobile?
-The Ontario LAT in Bartok v Intact says “a under the ordinary parlance test.
+The Ontario LAT in Bartok v Intact says “automobile” under the ordinary parlance test.
 A critical look at the decision and its implications for accident benefits and insurance.

 When Minor Isn’t Minor: Why Context Matters in MIG Classification